ChunYen-Chang/Find-Advertising-Keywords-in-Tweet-Comment-to-Boost-your-restaurant-Business/README.md

 </p>

-# Finding Keywords in Tweet Comment to Boost your restaurant Business-Using Kafka and Spark Streaming
+# Finding Keywords in Tweet Comment to Boost your restaurant Business

 #### *PROJECT BACKGROUND and DESCRIPTION*
 Suppose that you are a manager of one restaurant and you are eager for finding a way to attract more customers, what will you do?
 I believe the